bsabatino1/773381/README.md

 - Benedetta Sabatino 781701

 ## [Section 1] Introduction
 The aim of this project is to construct a model capable of accurately identifying the category to which each résumé belongs.
-This involves a thorough analysis of the dataset ensuring its cleanliness and developing a robust classification model.
+This involves a comprehensive analysis of the dataset ensuring its cleanliness and developing a robust classification model.
 Additionally, an optional task is to employ OCR models to extract pertinent information from the documents.
 The dataset comprises 5000 scanned résumé images in TIF format.

 ## [Section 2] Methods